Olongapo City, Zambales, Philippines

 We have so much water in the Philippines and yet very little to drink.

-Instead of relying too much on Diesel fuel and Coal to generate the majority of Philippine's Electrical energy Supply, we can concentrate more on renewable and sustainable source of energy such as: Hydro Power, Solar Power, and Wind Power.
+Instead of relying too much on Diesel fuel and Coal to generate the majority of Philippine's Electrical energy Supply, we can concentrate more on renewable and sustainable source of energy such as: Hydro Power, Solar Power, and Wind Power and thermal energy conversion.
 We have too many black outs.

 Tourists Attractions of Olongapo City, Zambales, Philippines

-• Help us add some of the tourist attractions of Olongapo City in Z-wiki.
-This will help boost the local economy of Olongapo City.
+• Help us post some interesting pictures.
+This will help boost the local economy of the community.
 Anything that is unique or anything that stands out in your community may be a tourist attraction.

-• Landmarks are usually photographed a lot by visitors.
-Post the Olongapo City landmarks here.
+• Post the Olongapo City landmarks here.

 Festivals, Fiestas and Traditions of Olongapo City, Zambales, Philippines